Unveiling the Mayan Sun God: Kukulkan, Itzamná, and Beyond

 Q: How did the Mayans track the sun's movement?

-A: The Mayans built sophisticated observatories and developed intricate calendar systems to meticulously track the sun's movement.
+A: The Mayans built sophisticated observatories and developed nuanced calendar systems to meticulously track the sun's movement.
 This precise understanding of the sun's cycles allowed them to predict seasons, plan agricultural activities, and conduct religious rituals aligned with celestial events.

 Q: How does the study of Mayan sun gods contribute to our understanding of ancient civilizations?